axisgroup/design-process/FAQ/Readme.md

-## What are the differeces between the following methods:
+## What are the differences between the following methods:
 * User Story
 * Use Case
 * User Scenario